idaholab/virtual_test_bed/doc/content/htgr/httf/lower_plenum_cfd.md

 ## Overview

 Accurate modeling and simulation capabilities are becoming increasingly important to speed up the development and deployment of advanced nuclear reactor technologies, such as high temperature gas-cooled reactors.
-Among the identified safety-relevant phenomena for the gas-cooled reactors (GCR), the outlet plenum flow distribution was ranked to be of high importance with a low knowledge level in the phenomenon identification and ranking table (PIRT).
+Among the identified safety-relevant phenomena for the gas-cooled reactors (GCR), the outlet plenum flow distribution was ranked to be of high importance with a low knowledge level in the phenomenon identification and ranking table (PIRT) [!citep](Ball2008).
 The heated coolant (e.g., helium) flows downward through the GCR core region and enters the outlet/lower plenum through narrow channels, which causes the jetting of the gas flow.
 The jets have a non-uniform temperature and risk yielding high cycling thermal stresses in the lower plenum, negative pressure gradients opposing the flow ingress, and hot streaking.
 These phenomena cannot be accurately captured by 1-D system codes; instead, the modeling requires using higher fidelity CFD codes that can predict the temperature fluctuations in the HTTF lower plenum.
 In this study, a detailed CFD model is established for the lower plenum of scaled, electrically-heated GCR test facility (i.e., High Temperature Test Facility, or HTTF) at Oregon State University.
 Specifically, the flow mixing phenomenon in HTTF lower plenum is simulated with spectral element CFD software, Nek5000, with the turbulence modeled by the two-equation $k-\tau$ URANS model.
 The velocity and temperature fields are examined to understand the thermal-fluid physics happening during the lower plenum mixing.
 As part of the HTTF international benchmark campaign, the simulation results generated from this study will be used for code-to-code and code-to-data comparisons in the near future, which would lay a solid foundation for the use of CFD in GCR research and development.

 !alert note
-This documentation assumes that reader has basic knowledge of Nek5000, and is able to run the example cases provided in [Nek5000 tutorial](https://nek5000.github.io/NekDoc/index.html).
+This documentation assumes that the reader has basic knowledge of Nek5000, and is able to run the example cases provided in the [Nek5000 tutorial](https://nek5000.github.io/NekDoc/index.html).
 The specific Nek5000 version used here is v19.0.
 Although Nek5000 input files are not tested regularly in the Moose CI test suite, Nek5000 does offer reliable backward compability.
 No foreseeable compability issues are expected.
 In rare situations where there is indeed a compability